 Vitamin C-dependent enzymes help synthesize carnitine, which is essential for converting fats into energy.
 You also need vitamin C to metabolize tyrosine into norepinephrine and epinephrine.
 When the adrenal glands secrete norepinephrine and epinephrine, they boost energy and put your body on high alert by increasing heart rate, blood pressure and breathing.

 Top Sources and Intake Recommendations

 Women should consume 75 milligrams of vitamin C daily, while men need 90 milligrams, recommends the Institute of Medicine.
-Pregnant and breast-feeding women should increase their daily intake to 85 milligrams and 120 milligrams, respectively.
+People who are pregnant and breast-feeding should increase their daily intake to 85 milligrams and 120 milligrams, respectively.
 Toxins from cigarettes boost the need for antioxidants.
 If you smoke, add another 35 milligrams to the normal daily amount.

 A fresh orange and a cup of orange juice deliver more than an entire day's intake of vitamin C. Red and green sweet peppers, broccoli, brussels sprouts, kiwifruit, strawberries and grapefruit are also good sources.
 A 1/2-cup serving of each one provides 65 percent to more than 100 percent of the daily value, based on consuming 2,000 calories daily.